 Supporting Neurodivergent TCKs

 This workshop will deepen understanding of the unique experiences and challenges faced by TCKs who are neurodivergent, such as those with autism, ADHD, dyslexia, and other neurotypes.
-Gain valuable insights into strategies for creating inclusive environments, addressing sensory needs, and promoting neurodivergent-friendly approaches to education and social interactions.
+Gain valuable insights into strategies for creating inclusive environments, addressing sensory needs, and understanding the unique way transition impacts neurodivergent individuals.

-Parents and caregivers will leave equipped with practical tools and resources to support neurodivergent TCKs in their journey towards positive growth, self-acceptance, and a sense of belonging.
-Our workshop leaders have personal investment and insights into these communities.
+You'll leave equipped with practical tools and resources to support neurodivergent TCKs in their journey towards positive growth, self-acceptance, and a sense of belonging.

 Format